Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 character’s action.
 By their nature, they *cannot* be repeated over and over again in the same scene.

-The Stunt effects should be treated as examples, not an exhausted list.
+The Stunt Effects should be treated as examples, not an exhausted list.

 *The Night Caste crashes through the window, barrelling into the Ogre, forcing it to stumble back from the blow.*